 10. Scavenger Hunt

 Send each child off with a list of items to scavenge from around the house.
 They either can make a picture of the items or actually collect them.
 Use riddles whenever possible, especially for the older ones.
 Example: It gives and takes away light.
 Their answer could be blinds, a light switch, or a lamp.
 There’s no wrong answer for these riddles, as long as it keeps them guessing—and busy!

 Create a story with your kids by each of you contributing just one word at a time.
 You’ll never create the same story twice.

 12. Treasure Hunt

-Start saving up for a rainy day, toys that is.
+Start saving up for a rainy day—toys, that is.
 Scour your favorite superstore or dollar store for low (like under $3) priced items.
 Keep them from the clingy hands of your kiddos and stash them in a makeshift treasure box.
-When the rainy day arrives hide the box, create clues and maps that will take them on a fun (and hopefully long) adventure.
+When the rainy day arrives, hide the box and create clues and maps that will take them on a fun (and hopefully long) adventure.

 What other indoor activities for kids can you add?